Median language: Attestation

 No documents dating to Median times have been preserved, and it is not known what script these texts might have been in.
-"So far only one inscription of pre-Achaemenid times (a bronze plaque) has been found on the territory of Media.
-This is a cuneiform inscription composed in Akkadian, perhaps in the 8th century BCE, but no Median names are mentioned in it."
+So far only one inscription of pre-Achaemenid times (a bronze plaque) has been found on the territory of Media from the time Media and Persia were under the control of the Neo-Assyrian Empire.
+This is a cuneiform inscription composed by the Assyrian rulers in Akkadian, perhaps in the 8th century BCE, but no Median names are mentioned in it.